SeppiaBrilla/University-notes/Machine learning/Classification/Supervised classification.md

 ([[Vapnik-Chervonenkis Dimension]], [[Define a model for learning process in AI]]) entropy
 ## Workflow
-1) Learning the model for a given set of classes: we need a training set with all the lables, the set should be as much representative as possible.
+1) Learning the model for a given set of classes: we need a training set with all the labels, the set should be as much representative as possible.
 2) Estimate the [[accuracy]] of the model: with a test set with given labels, we use the model to guess the labels of the test set, and then we check the correctness of the guess.
 3) Use the model on new individuals

-### Flavours of classificator
+### Flavors of classificator

 There are two kinds of classificator:
 - __Crisp__: the classifier assign a label to each individual, like [[Decision tree]], [[Perceptron]], [[Neural networks]], [[K nearest classifier]], [[Ensemble methods]].